vikchupak/Kubernetes/access.permissions/index.md

 1. **External Identity**:
    - Kubernetes does not store or manage user/group objects internally.
-   - Users are identified externally (e.g., certificates, tokens, or an external identity provider like OIDC, LDAP, or SSO systems).
+   - Users/Groups are identified externally (e.g., certificates, tokens, or an external identity provider like OIDC, LDAP, or SSO systems).

 2. **Authentication**:
    - Kubernetes verifies a user's identity using mechanisms like: